Consensys/aragraph/README.md

 # aragraph

-Generate permission relationship graphs from aragon template description files (`yaml`) or permissions specified with Markdown Tables.
+Generate permission relationship graphs from aragon template description files (`yaml`) or Markdown Tables specifications.

+This script generates UML descriptions for aragon templates that can be rendered with [Plantuml](http://plantuml.com/).

 **install**